 B. Data importer

-The data importer is Rite Software, Inc., a global provider of chatbot and customer engagement software.
+The data importer is Rite Software, Inc., a global provider of chatbots and customer engagement software.

 C. Data subjects